wp-plugins/x-scroll-to-top-responsive/readme.txt

 == Description ==

 This plugin will automaticaly add a scroll to top on bottom center.
+You can change your icon color by using setting page.
+You will find setting page under WordPress default setting menu.

 == Installation ==